 Building for communities—not for profit

-The thesis title clearly establishes my research focus — not-for-profit housing systems and related policy interventions designed to enable improved and socially-diffuse outcomes.
-The research approach is ‘practice’ rather than ‘theory’ oriented and examines exemplar not-for-profit cooperative housing systems and policies that have been successfully implemented in selected European countries — comparing these against New Zealand policy and that in nearby Asia-Pacific countries.
+The thesis title clearly establishes my research focus — third sector (not-for-profit) housing systems and related policy interventions designed to enable improved and socially-diffuse outcomes.
+The research approach is ‘practice’ rather than ‘theory’ oriented and examines exemplar not-for-profit cooperative housing systems and policies that have been successfully implemented in selected European countries — comparing these against New Zealand law and policy.

-The thesis is an exploratory study of; (1) not-for-profit cooperative housing systems in selected countries, (2) the policies that enabled their emergence and growth, (3) how those systems and policies have contributed to improved housing access, affordability and quality outcomes, especially for people where conventional property ownership or market pricing is out of reach and (4) how such systems and policies can be enabled here to positively disrupt the housing ecosystem.
+The research can be divided into four main areas of interest; (1) not-for-profit housing systems in selected countries, (2) the policies that enabled their emergence and growth, (3) how those systems and policies have contributed to improved housing access, affordability and quality outcomes, especially for people where conventional property ownership or market pricing is out of reach and (4) how such systems and policies can be enabled here to positively disrupt the housing ecosystem.

-I’m undertaking this research for a Master of Philosophy at Auckland University of Technology School of Future Environments — as a foundation year for a Doctor of Philosophy research project.
+I’m undertaking this research for a Master of Philosophy at Auckland University of Technology School of Future Environments — to help shape potential further tertiary and sector research.

 -